| I

 a natural environment would.

-to run off and is easy to rake
+to run off and was easy to rake

 clean of manure and spoiled